-As a summary, the QR code gives all the required historical data, which could play a key role for the problem definition.
-Indeed, the problem is therefore analysed and the activities are scheduled in order to proceed with the maintenance process.
-In this phase, all the features and parameters of the workpiece, which are found to be out-of-tolerance, have to be corrected by applying manufacturing procedures, which, in case of metallic material, consist of several machines mainly operating milling and turning.
-Each process has its own characteristics in terms of parameters to be correctly set and optimised.
-This will be analysed in depth for the turning case, see next Section 3.
-In a first attempt, based on the set parameters and the wear grade of the workpiece, a draft tool life curve after maintenance could be predicted.
+In summary, the QR code provides all the required historical data that could play a key role in defining the problem.
+Indeed, the problem is, therefore, analysed and the activities scheduled in order to proceed with the maintenance process.
+In this phase, all the features and parameters of the workpiece, which are found to be out-of-tolerance, have to be corrected by applying manufacturing procedures, which, in the case of a metallic material, consist of several machines that mainly perform milling and turning.
+Each process has its own characteristics, in terms of parameters, that need to be correctly set and optimised.
+This will be analysed in depth in relation to turning in Section 3.
+At the first attempt, based on the set parameters and the wear grade of the workpiece, a draft tool life curve after maintenance could be predicted.